BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 >   - Scaling horizontally increases compute capacity by adding instances of resources, such as adding VMs to the configuration.
 > - Elasticity: You can configure cloud-based apps to take advantage of autoscaling, so your apps always have the resources they need.
 > - Agility: Deploy and configure cloud-based resources quickly as your app requirements change.
-> - Geo-distribution: You can deploy apps and data to regional datacenters around the globe, thereby ensuring that your customers always have the best performance in their region.
+> - Geo-distribution: You can deploy apps and data to regional data-centers around the globe, thereby ensuring that your customers always have the best performance in their region.
 > - Disaster recovery: By taking advantage of cloud-based backup services, data replication, and geo-distribution, you can deploy your apps with the confidence that comes from knowing that your data is safe in the event of disaster.

 when we consider the costs, there are two types of costs to consider, Capital Expenditure (CapEx) and Operational Expenditure (CapOx).